krisboz/olea-ciscenje/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Olea Nekretnine Landing Page

+This is a landing page made for a client for a cleaning business It was written in React.js and SASS for styling.
+The App incorporates the react-router, i18n for translations and emailJs for sending emails on behalf of the company.